Orcapt/orca-pip/docs/guides/DEVELOPER_GUIDE.md

 When dev mode is active, you'll see real-time output:

 ```
-🔧 LexiaHandler initialized in DEV MODE (no Centrifugo)
+🔧 OrcaHandler initialized in DEV MODE (no Centrifugo)
 📝 Dev stream delta added to channel-123: 15 chars
 This is streaming...
 ✅ Dev stream completed for channel-123